GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/using-simulation-to-evaluate-a-tube-perception-algorithm-for-bin-picking/README.md

 # Overview

-This dataset was used in "Perception of Entangled Tubes for Automated Bin Picking".
+This dataset was generated and used in "Using Simulation to Evaluate a Tube Perception Algorithm for Bin Picking".
 This dataset is intended to be used to help evaluate perception algorithms of entangled tubes.

-The dataset consists of point clouds captured by a Zivid One Plus sensor looking downwards towards a 55 cm (length) x 37 cm (width) x 20 cm (height) box with variable amounts of tube in different arrangements.
-The tubes are made of Polyvinyl chloride (PVC) and are bent with different curvatures.
-Each tube has a diameter of 2.5 cm and a length of 50 cm.

-The test case naming convention is as follows: "X_bin_pickingY", where:
+The paper presents a methodology for performing this evaluation.

+The dataset consists of point clouds composed of tubes that were procedurally generated in a Gazebo environment.
+The tubes are placed in a bin with dimensions 55 cm (length) x 37 cm (width) x 20 cm (height).
+All of the data was captured at a time instant where the tubes were stabilized inside the bin (i.e. their linear and angular velocities were very close to 0).
+Alongside the point clouds, the dataset also includes a geometric representation of the tubes and .gazebo world files, which can be run in Gazebo to interact with each bin filled with tubes.

+The clouds were generated using a Gazebo built-in virtual sensor that mimics a Zivid One Plus L scanner (which produces depth images with dimensions 1920 x 1200).
+The sensor is placed looking downwards towards the bin.

+To simplify the analysis and save space, only the points belonging to the tubes are included in the cloud (i.e. the clouds were pre-filtered to remove the points that belonged to the bin's bottom and walls).

+Each of the main directories refers to a collection of test cases with the same amount of tubes that were procedurally generated with the same properties.
+The naming convention of these directories is as follows: "XY", where:
-- X is the actual number of tubes present in the box (ranges from 1 to 10)
+- X is the identifier of the set ("A", "B" or "C")
-- Y is the test case ID (ranges from 1 to 5)
+- Y is the number of tubes in the bin

-The dataset also contains a test case called "0_bin_picking" where the box is empty.
+Within each of the main directories, there are three subdirectories, which contain each the test cases in a different format (refer to the "File formats" section below).
+Within the three subdirectories, there are 20 files, each one corresponding at a distinct test case.
+The name of these files refers to the test case ID.

 # Terms of use